-the attached urban design study and drawings that the elements of recessed tower, as sought in the built form and building setbacks are incorporated into the drawings.
+the attached urban design study and drawings that the elements of recessed tower from the podium, as sought in the built form and building setbacks are incorporated into the drawings.

-The Planning Proposal is consistent with the site planning guidelines as demonstrated in the urban design study submitted with this report.
+The planning proposal is consistent with the site planning guidelines as demonstrated in the urban design study submitted with this report.